solana-foundation/developer-content/content/courses/offline-transactions/durable-nonces.md

   console.log("Nonce Before Advancing:", nonceBeforeAdvancing);

-  // Assemble a durable transaction that will fail

-  const balance = await connection.getBalance(payer.publicKey);
+  // Step 2: Check payer's balance to ensure it doesn't have enough to transfer const balance = await connection.getBalance(payer.publicKey);

-  // making sure that we don't have 50 SOL in the account assert(
+  // Ensure the balance is less than the transfer amount (50 SOL) assert(
     balance < TRANSFER_AMOUNT * LAMPORTS_PER_SOL,
-    `Too much balance, try to change the transfer amount constant 'TRANSFER_AMOUNT' at the top of the function to be more than ${balance / LAMPORTS_PER_SOL}`, );
+    `Balance too high!
+Adjust 'TRANSFER_AMOUNT' to be higher than the current balance of ${balance / LAMPORTS_PER_SOL} SOL.`, );

-  const durableTx = new Transaction();
+  // Step 3: Create a durable transaction that will fail const durableTx = new Transaction();
   durableTx.feePayer = payer.publicKey;

-  // use the nonceAccount's stored nonce as the recentBlockhash durableTx.recentBlockhash = nonceAccount.nonce;
+  // Set the recent blockhash to the nonce value from the nonce account durableTx.recentBlockhash = nonceAccount.nonce;

-  // make a nonce advance instruction durableTx.add(
+  // Step 4: Add the nonce advance instruction as the first instruction durableTx.add(
     SystemProgram.nonceAdvance({
       authorizedPubkey: nonceAuthority.publicKey,